dustinswales/template/README.md

 # About []
-This repository contains the authoratative code base for.
+This repository contains the authoratative code base for...

+Documentation could be found at...

 Governance and working practices can be found in the Wiki.